featurist/hyperdom/readme.md

 ## File Inputs

-The file input is much like any other binding, except that the model is only ever written to, never read from.
-The file input can only be set by a user selecting a file.
+The file input is much like any other binding, except that only the binding's `set` method ever called, never the `get` method - the file input can only be set by a user selecting a file.

 ```JavaScript
 function render(model) {